-5. Sharing and disclosing your Personal Information
+6. Sharing and Disclosing your personal Information

-We will not share or disclose any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement or a vital interest to do so.
+We will not share or disclose any of your personal information without your consent, other than for the purposes specified in this notice or where there is a legal requirement, a public interest or a vital interest to do so.
 However, there will be times when we investigate a complaint about a service, we may need to share personal data across the organisation and with other relevant bodies (e.g. those we have commissioned to deliver services(s) on Greenfields’ behalf or those we are in partnership with).
 You can obtain further information on:

 - Information Sharing & Partnership Agreements we have with other organisations we work with to deliver services

-- Circumstances where we could pass personal data without your consent (e.g. prevention or detection of crime / fraudulent activity, if there is a serious risk to the public, our staff or to other professionals, to protect a child, to protect adults who are thought to be at risks, for example if they are frail, confused or cannot understand what is happening to them or where there is a risk to you and the risk is sufficiently serious that the need to disclose your information is more important than protecting your confidentiality.
+- Circumstances where we could pass personal data without your consent (e.g. prevention or detection of crime / fraudulent activity, if there is a serious risk to the public, our staff or to other professionals, to protect a child, to protect adults who are thought to be at risk, for example if they are frail, confused or cannot understand what is happening to them or where there is a risk to you and the risk is sufficiently serious that the need to disclose your information is more important than protecting your confidentiality.

 We take your privacy seriously and take every reasonable measure and precaution to protect and secure your personal data whether electronically or in paper format.
 We work hard to protect you and your information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures in place, including: – measures such as SSL, TLS, encryptions, filtering, restricted access, IT authentication, firewalls, anti-virus/malware etc. Your personal information will only be made available to those who have right to see them.

-7. Transfers outside the EU
+8. Transfers Outside the EU

-9. How long do we keep your data?
+10. How long we keep your Data

-10. Special Categories data
+11. Special Categories Data

 A ‘cookie’ is a small piece of data sent from a website and stored on the user’s computer by the user’s web browser while the user is browsing.
-Cookies are widely used to enable the websites to work properly (e.g. ensuring that the right personal information collected is attached to the individual who submitted it) when collecting information you have provided to the Data Controller.
+Cookies are widely used to enable the websites to work properly (e.g. ensuring that the right personal information collected is attached to the individual who submitted it) when collecting information, you have provided to the Data Controller.
 You may delete and block cookies if you wish from this site, however, please be aware that this could affect the functioning of this website.
 If you would like further information relating to cookies and what they do and how to delete them, please visit www.aboutcookies.org or www.allaboutcookies.org.